 HERC is seeking to appoint a Senior Researcher (08S) (or a Researcher (07S)) depending on relevant qualifications and experience in the area of health economics.
-We are looking for an outstanding candidate with the drive and determination to develop new and existing skills in the health economics field, and realise and develop the full potential of this post.
-The person appointed will be expected to develop a programme of work in the area of economics of chronic disease diagnosis, treatment and management.
-Contribution to the assessment of optimal strategies for monitoring chronic kidney disease in primary care and the cost-effectiveness analysis of lipid modification therapies for cardiovascular disease prevention will be the focus of the appointment in the first instance.
+We are looking for a strong candidate with the drive and determination to develop new and existing methodologies in health economics.
+The person appointed will be expected to support two programmes of work in the areas of the economics of antimicrobial resistance (AMR) and precision medicine and obesity.